 Geography and distribution

-It is considered to be introduced and naturalized in northern Europe, including the British Isles.
+It is considered to be introduced and naturalised in northern Europe, including the British Isles.

 Threats and conservation